PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

+### 01.16.2021 3pm

+How to Shoot General Video and Write News Story

+{% include feature_row id="feature_row6"%}

+**[Christine Pitawanich](https://www.kgw.com/article/about-us/team-bios/christine-pitawanich-kgw-reporter/283-1145738)** is coming back but this time as a journalism mentor for our Youth Lens program.
+She will introduce how to shoot general video, what to look for what shooting video, and how to frame interviewees with the camera.
+She will also talk about the important aspects to remember when writing a news story (who/what/when/why/where, etc.).

+This talk opens to all youth who are interested in this topic.
+[Registration](https://us02web.zoom.us/meeting/register/tZIodOirrzkjGdGp3blx7J3WhwkmuGGDn09V) is required.

 ### 12.19.2020 3pm

 Parenting under the Pandemic -- 7 Habits of Highly Effective Parents